-Goal Pros Cons Total Draft Recommended Funding Total Unfunded Amounts • Limit the awards to approximately the advertised funding amounts (\$80 million Measure A and \$20 million Measure W) Ten projects would receive funding to advance highway program efforts.
+Total Draft Recommended Total Unfunded Goal Pros Cons Funding Amounts Option 1 Limit the awards to approximately the advertised funding amounts (\$80 million Measure A and \$20 million Measure W) Ten projects would receive funding to advance highway program efforts.
 Five projects of Countywide Significance would receive funding.
 Two coastside projects in early development stages would not be funded based on ranking.
 Four construction requests would have funding gaps and not be able to move forward to implementation (Half Moon Bay, East Palo Alto, San Carlos, and Redwood City).
 Redwood City's award would be reduced to help move other projects of Countywide Significance forward.
-New Measure A: \$79.1 mil Measure W: \$21.6 mil Total: \$100.7 mil \$26.7 mil Option 2 Use available Original Measure A to award all eligible 2021 Highway Program CFP requests All twelve project requests would receive funding to advance highway program efforts (including the two unfunded coastside projects in Option 1.
+New Measure A: \$79.1 mil Measure W: \$21.6 mil Total: \$100.7 mil \$26.7 mil Option 2 all eligible 2021 Highway Program CFP requests All twelve project requests would receive funding to advance highway program efforts (including the two unfunded coastside projects in Option 1.
 Five projects of Countywide Significance would receive funding.
 Provide Redwood City with full requested award amount.
-1. Four construction requests would have funding gaps and not be able to move forward to implementation (Half Moon Bay, East Palo Alto, San Carlos, and Redwood City).
-Original Measure A: \$10.5 mil New Measure A: \$81.7 mil Measure W: \$17.3 mil Total: \$109.5 mil \$22.8 mil Option 3 Use available Original Measure A funds, use all advertised New Measure A and Measure W funding, use available Local Partnership Program discretionary formula funding, and fully fund highest scoring construction ready projects with the smallest remaining funding gaps.
+Four construction requests would have funding gaps and not be able to move forward to implementation (Half Moon Bay, East Palo Alto, San Carlos, and Redwood City).
+Original Measure A: \$10.5 mil New Measure A: \$81.7 mil Measure W: \$17.3 mil Total: \$109.5 mil \$22.8 mil Option 3 Measure W funding, use available Local Partnership Program discretionary formula funding, and fully fund highest scoring construction ready projects with 1.
 All twelve project requests would receive funding to advance highway program efforts (including the two unfunded coastside projects in Option 1).
-East Palo Alto would be assigned \$2.3 mil in Local Partnership Program discretionary funds and the TA would fill the remaining \$1.5 mil funding gap to fully fund a high ranking project in an MTC Equity Priority Community.
-Half Moon Bay would be fully funded as the highest ranking construction-ready project by closing the remaining \$2.8 mil funding gap to promote equitable investments across the county for this coastside project in order spend down Original Measure A funds.
-Five projects of Countywide Significance would receive funding.
-Provide Redwood City with full requested award amount.
-Two construction requests would have funding gaps (San Carlos and Redwood City) and not be able to move forward to implementation.
+2. East Palo Alto would be assigned \$2.3 mil in Local Partnership Program discretionary funds and the TA would fill the remaining \$1.5 mil funding gap to fully fund a high ranking project in an MTC Equity Priority Community.
+3. Half Moon Bay would be fully funded as the highest ranking construction-ready project by closing the remaining \$2.8 mil funding gap to promote equitable investments across the county for this coastside project in order spend down Original Measure A funds.
+2. Five projects of Countywide Significance would receive funding.
+3. Provide Redwood City with full requested award amount.
+1. Two construction requests would have funding gaps (San Carlos and Redwood City) and not be able to move forward to implementation.
 However, by fully funding the other higher scoring projects with smaller funding gaps (Half Moon Bay and East Palo Alto) the TA can better help leverage the remaining projects in upcoming Senate Bill 1 competitive funding programs.
-Requires funding over 50% Measure A/W contribution to Half Moon Bay (72%) and East Palo Alto (58%) Original Measure A: \$11.3 mil New Measure A: \$81.7 mil Measure W: \$20.9 mil Total: \$113.9 mil \$16.6 mil
+2. Requires funding over 50% Measure A/W contribution to Half Moon Bay (72%) and East Palo Alto (58%) Original Measure A: \$11.3 mil New Measure A: \$81.7 mil Measure W: \$20.9 mil Total: \$113.9 mil \$16.6 mil

-\Note: These unfunded amounts reflect the Half Moon Bay, East Palo Alto, and San Carlos projects' remaining balances if the TA's normal guideline for providing up to 50 percent of a project's total cost is applied.
+^{}Note: These unfunded amounts reflect the Half Moon Bay, East Palo Alto, and San Carlos projects' remaining balances if the TA's normal guideline for providing up to 50 percent of a project's total cost is applied.
 Redwood City will have a \$148-153 million funding gap depending on the option and was excluded from this summary given the magnitude of this project.